brinkokevin/EasyMacros/docs/intro.md

 Easy Macros provides a simple and intuitive API for creating UI components quickly.
 It's designed to be easy to use and understand, allowing you to focus on the functionality of your macros.

+## Simple Macro Example

-Here is how you would code a simple button that anchors all parts in the selected model:
+This macro demonstrates how to create a simple button that anchors all parts in the selected model.
+This example showcases the basic structure of a macro and how to use the Easy Macros API to create UI elements.

 ```lua
 -- Loop through all descendants of the part and anchor them